vladi-petroff/bot_recruiter/README.md

-# bot_recruiter
-# telegram bot for generation of personalized outreach text messages based on Linkedin profile of the candidate
+# Telegram bot for generation of personalized outreach text messages based on candidate's Linkedin profile